pv8/python-driver-dse/docs/index.rst

     How to install the extension.

 :doc:`getting_started`
-    First steps of connecting to DSE and executing queries.
+    Covers upgrade from core driver, and first steps of connecting to DSE and executing queries.

 :doc:`auth`
     Example configuring DSE authentication